Digital Twins: When the Factory Has a Software Replica

 Maturity Levels

-Digital twins aren’t binary; they have levels:
+Digital twins have four maturity levels:

-• Level 3: Predictive.
+- Level 3: Predictive.
 ML models trained on historical data predict failures, consumption, or quality before they happen.

-• Level 4: Prescriptive / autonomous.
-The twin recommends actions (or executes them directly via control) to optimise the real system.
+- Level 4: Prescriptive / autonomous.
+The twin recommends actions — or executes them directly via control — to optimise the real system.

 Cases Where It Adds Real Value

-• Training and onboarding.
-New operators practise on the twin (including failure and emergency scenarios) without risk to the real system.
+- Training and onboarding.
+New operators practise on the twin — including failure and emergency scenarios — without risk to the real system.

 Cases Where It Doesn’t Pay Off

-• If you only need real-time monitoring → a Grafana dashboard with IoT data covers the case at 10% of the cost.
+- If you only need real-time monitoring → a Grafana dashboard with IoT data covers the case at 10% of the cost.

-• If the asset is low-cost and easily maintained → the modelling investment isn’t recouped.
+- If the asset is low-cost and easily maintained → the modelling investment isn’t recouped.
 If the bearing costs €50 and replacement takes 30 minutes, you don’t need to predict its failure.

-• If the data isn’t reliable → a twin built on bad data predicts badly and undermines trust in the whole system.
+- If the data isn’t reliable → a twin built on bad data predicts badly and undermines trust in the whole system.

 Typical Architecture